jadwigo/bolt-visitors/readme.md

 =======================
 Download and extract the extension to a directory called Visitors in your Bolt extension directory.

+Download hybridauth from <a href="http://hybridauth.sourceforge.net/download.html">http://hybridauth.sourceforge.net/download.html</a> and extract it in the `Visitors/hybridauth` directory.

 Create the database tables manually by using the queries below.

 Copy `config.yml.dist` to `config.yml` in the same directory.